 14. Don't read back surface wind information when taking off or landing.

 Our Radiotelephony Audio Course is designed to help pilots assimilate themselves with the flows of VFR radio calls in all environments, including full ATC airport procedures, air-ground and AFIS procedures, as well as requesting services en-route such as a zone transit or basic service.
-It is available as a download or on a USB stick.
+It is available online and on a USB stick.